 - In SlingStudio Console, create (or reopen) your project.

-- In the VIDEO SOURCES section, click the + symbol in the upper-right corner.
+- In the upper-right portion of the VIDEO SOURCES section, tap the + symbol.

-- Toward the bottom, next to VIDEO CLIPS, click ADD.
+- Toward the bottom, next to VIDEO CLIPS, tap ADD.

 - Navigate through your storage media to your video clip(s).

-- When you locate the clip(s) that you want to use with your project, click to select the one(s) that you want.
+- When you locate the clip(s) that you want to use with your project, tap to select the one(s) that you want.